-In this section you find several "metrics" that can provide valuable insights to your dataset, or support you while annotating your records.
-They are grouped into two submenus:
+In this section you find several "metrics" that can provide valuable insights to your dataset.
+They also provide some support while annotating your records, or defining heuristic rules.
+There are three different kind of metrics:

-- Progress: see metrics of your annotation process, like its progress and the label distribution - Stats: check the keywords of your dataset and the error distribution of the predictions
+- Progress: see metrics of your annotation process, like its progress and the label distribution (only visible in the Explore and Annotate mode) - Overall rule metrics: see aggregated metrics about your defined rules (only visible in the Define rules mode) - Stats: check the keywords of your dataset (text classification, text2text) or the mentions of your annotations and predictions (token classification)